dgreene1/typescript-training/README.md

 * An IDE that supports TypeScript feedback:
   * [Visual Studio Code](https://code.visualstudio.com/)
     * Provides built-in, first-class TypeScript support... and it's FREE! :)
-  * Not recommended --> any other IDE.
+  * Also okay, but not recommended is any other IDE.
+I hear that Webstorm/IntelliJ is decent though.
 However, atom and sublime have _okay_ plugins/extension for TypeScript.
 VSCode is preferred.

 # Setup